How to File a Nursing Home Abuse Claim

 nurse helping elder man

 At Rubin, Glickman, Steinberg & Gifford, P.C., we understand the emotional and legal complexities involved in nursing home abuse cases.
 Our talented team is committed to guiding you through every step of the process.
 We listen attentively to your concerns, offer compassionate legal advice, and develop a personalized strategy to address your situation.
-Our goal is to ensure the safety and well-being of your family member while pursuing the justice and compensation they deserve.
+Our goal is to ensure the safety and well-being of your family members while pursuing the justice and compensation they deserve.
+Additionally, nursing homes, especially those that accept Medicare or Medicaid, are required to have a grievance procedure for residents or their families to formally lodge complaints regarding abusive behavior.

 Understanding Nursing Home Abuse and Its Signs

 Recognizing the signs of abuse is the first step toward taking action.
 Physical signs can include unexplained injuries, such as bruises, cuts, or broken bones, while emotional abuse might manifest as sudden changes in behavior or mood.
 Neglect often results in poor hygiene, unattended medical needs, or significant weight loss.
-It is essential to document any signs of abuse, including taking photographs of visible injuries and keeping detailed notes of any changes in the resident’s condition or behavior.
+It is essential to document any signs of abuse, including taking photographs of visible injuries and keeping detailed notes of any changes in the resident’s condition or behavior to prevent serious harm.

 Conversations with the resident, if possible, along with staff and other residents, can provide valuable insights into the care environment.
 It is also beneficial to review the nursing home’s history for any past violations or complaints.
 This information can be crucial in building a case and demonstrating a pattern of neglect or abuse.